sphinx-doc/sphinx/Doc-26/library/sys.rst

    Their intended use is to allow an interactive user to import a debugger module and engage in post-mortem debugging without having to re-execute the command that caused the error.
-(Typical use is ``import pdb; pdb.pm()`` to enter the post-mortem debugger; see chapter :ref:`debugger`, "The Python Debugger," for more information.)
+(Typical use is ``import pdb; pdb.pm()`` to enter the post-mortem debugger; see chapter :ref:`debugger` for more information.)

    The meaning of the variables is the same as that of the return values from